drewvoigt10/cellcuratoR/README.md

 ``` r
 devtools::install_github("drewvoigt10/cellcuratoR")
 ```
 Note: occasionally due to package dependency misaligment, R packages which cellcuratoR depends on do not properly install.
-If installation exits with `Error: Dependency package(s) "missing_package_name" not available` we suggest that one first attempts to install the missing packages manually via `install.packages("missing_package_name"")`.
+If installation exits with `Error: Dependency package(s) "missing_package_name" not available` we suggest that one first attempts to install the missing packages manually via `install.packages("missing_package_name")`.

 If you would like to install the vignettes, which will download the SeuratData ifnb dataset, specify this in install_github argument with: